zettajs/zettajs.github.io/workshops/_posts/2014-09-17-IoT-hands-on-workshop.md

 * Microphone
 * Buzzer

-The hardware is yours to keep so that you can continue to tinker with the Internet of Things in your own lab.
+The hardware is yours to keep so that you can continue to tinker with the Internet of Things at your leisure and create big compelling apps.

 ## Software & Cloud